 Bart Weetjens, a Belgian researcher working in Tanzania came up with an interesting idea triggered by the Dutch word for tuberculosis, “tering.”
 It translates as “the smell of tar,” apparently because tuberculosis patients exude a tar-like scent.
 Weetjens wondered whether it might be possible to diagnose the disease in its incipient stage, when the human nose would pick up nothing, but a more sensitive one might.
 This would be of tremendous potential benefit because some two and a half million people a year die from TB, mostly in the developing countries.
-With early detection the disease is curable.
-But early detection is very difficult, in fact it takes experts looking through a microscope at sputum smears taken over several days to confirm the presence of disease.
+With early detection the disease is curable, but early detection is very difficult.
+In fact, it takes experts looking through a microscope at sputum smears taken over several days to confirm the presence of disease.
 Weetjens was familiar with some work using rats to sniff out landmines.
 The rodents were trained by rewarding them with food at the appropriate time to sniff out explosives.
 In Mozambique a dozen rats successfully sniffed out twenty land mines.
 And no, the rats didn’t blow up.

 So if they could sniff out explosives, why not TB?
-Saliva from tuberculosis patients was put in little dishes and when the rats approached the samples they were reward with peanuts and bananas which are rat delicacies.
+Saliva from tuberculosis patients was put in little dishes and when the rats approached the samples they were rewarded with peanuts and bananas, which are rat delicacies.
 They learned well.
 When tested with 10,000 saliva samples, the trained rodents sniffed out the ones infected with the tuberculosis bacterium 77% of the time.
 They did even better when confronted by bacteria grown in culture dishes.
 They got these right over 90% of the time.